 Welcome Brief

 Welcome to Design Disciplin.
-I'm honored to have you as my guest.
-I made this document for new guests, based on experiences so far.
-Hope you enjoy it!
+We're honored to have you as our guest.

 Contact Info